What's the difference between the Kandji Agent and MDM? Which piece does what function?

 - Custom Apps: Installation of DMG, PKG, and ZIP files.
 Running the audit, preinstall and postinstall scripts, and forcing restarts if the option is enabled.

-- Auto Apps: Profiles to whitelist Auto App features such as Notifications, KEXT, and PPPC are delivered via the MDM framework.
+- Auto Apps: Profiles to allow Auto App features such as Notifications, KEXT, and PPPC are delivered via the MDM framework.

 - Scripts: All scripts are run as root by the Kandji Agent.